ADVENTURE MATH GAME

 Grade: Kindergarten

-We are joining Digit in the garden for a stroll and counting what items are ‘taken away’.
-In the Kindergarten theme the lessons are able to be more immersive and follow the story more closely as the problems are less complicated.
+Here are some screens from the Lucky Ladybugs lesson where we join Digit for a garden stroll l and count what items are ‘taken away’.
+In the Kindergarten theme the lessons are able to be more immersive and follow the story more closely.

 4. DESIGN SYSTEM MANAGEMENT